Is There Anywhere to Invest Today? Find Bargains in an Overvalued Market

 How Overvalued Is the Market?

 The U.S. stock market is more richly valued than it has been since the turn of the century.
 The current Shiller PE ratio is 32.54 and the mean ratio is 16.85.
 The Shiller PE is a price earnings ratio that divides the current price of a stock or index by the inflation-adjusted earnings from the previous 10 years.
 It’s a popular way to compare the valuation of stocks and indexes today with historical averages.
+Even with a dirth of underpriced stocks, you can still find some places to invest.

 So, here’s where to invest in a frothy market.